 2.1 SITE DESCRIPTION AND METHODOLOGY

 The texture of the experimental soil was deep black in colour which was analyzed using the Bouyoucous hydrometer method (Piper 1966).
-The pH of the soil was about 7.8 (basic) determined by standard pH as per Jackson (1973).
-Organic carbon content was found to be low (0.44%) using the dichromate oxidation method (Walkley and Black 1934).
+The soil pH was about 7.8 (basic), determined by standard pH methods as per Jackson (1973).
+Organic carbon content was low (0.44%) using the dichromate oxidation method (Walkley and Black, 1934).
 Available nitrogen content was also low (237 kg/ha), analyzed through the alkaline KMnO4 method (Subbiah and Asija 1956).
 The soil exhibited high levels of available phosphorus (54.29 kg/ha) and potassium (296 kg/ha), evaluated using the NaHCO3 method and ammonium acetate extraction method, respectively (Jackson 1973).
-Twelve treatment combinations were laid out in Randomized Block Design (RBD) with four replications.
+Twelve treatment combinations were laid out in a Randomized Block Design (RBD) with four replications.
 The treatments were assigned at random in each replication.
 Total 12 treatment combinations consisting 2 factors i.e., 6 Foliar applications of nutrient and 2 different rows spacing as under were studied in this experiment.
-Factor 1 contain 2 treatments which includes, spacing S1: 45 X 10 cm and S2: 60 X 10 cm.
-Factor 2 contains 6 treatments which includes, foliar application of nutrients: N1 : 1% Urea, N2 : 2% Urea, N3 : 1% LUP (liquid urea phosphate), N4 : 2% LUP, N5: 1% Novel, N6: 2% Novel.
-Novel organic liquid nutrient is a product of Navsari Agricultural University which was patented in the year of 2012.
+Factor 1 contains 2 treatments: S1 (45 X 10 cm) and S2 (60 X 10 cm).
+Factor 2 contains 6 treatments, including foliar application of nutrients: N1: 1% Urea, N2: 2% Urea, N3: 1% LUP (liquid urea phosphate), N4: 2% LUP, N5: 1% Novel, N6: 2% Novel.
+Novel organic liquid nutrient is a product of Navsari Agricultural University, patented in 2012.
 Novel organic liquid nutrients are banana pseudo stem sap obtained as a byproduct during extraction of fiber from banana pseudo stem.
-The recommended dose (20:40:0 kg N: P2O5: K2O ha-1) of fertilizer was applied through Di-ammonium Phosphate and Urea as sources of phosphorus and nitrogen respectively.
-Total quantity of the nitrogen, phosphorus and potassium were side dressed at the time of sowing in furrow opened 5 cm away the seed row.
+The recommended dose (20:40:0 kg N: P2O5:K2O ha-1) of fertilizer was applied as diammonium phosphate and Urea, as sources of phosphorus and nitrogen, respectively.
+The total quantities of nitrogen, phosphorus, and potassium were side-dressed at the time of sowing, in furrows opened 5 cm away from the seed row.
 Foliar application of nutrients were performed as per the treatment.
-Representative sample plants from each net plot were taken out for post-harvest studies.
+Representative plants from each net plot were collected for post-harvest studies.
 Picking was done first in border areas and thereafter from net plot area.
-For second picking plants of each net plot area was harvested, bundled, tagged and then brought to the threshing floor for sun drying and threshing.
+For second picking, plants from each net plot were harvested, bundled, tagged, and then brought to the threshing floor for sun drying and threshing.
 After drying, the weight of bundles (grain + straw) were recorded.
-After separation of grains from pods obtained from the second picking, grains of first picking of the same plot was mixed with it and weighed.
-The weight of grain (previous and final) and straw were recorded treatment wise and then converted into kg ha -1.
+After separating the grains from the pods obtained from the second picking, the grains from the first picking of the same plot were mixed with them and weighed.
+The weight of grain (previous and final) and straw were recorded treatment-wise and then converted into kg ha -1.

 2.2.
 STATISTICAL ANALYSIS

-Data pertaining to various field observations and those collected in the laboratory were subjected to statistical analysis by the standard technique of analysis of variance as described by Panse and Sukhatme (1967) in “Statistical procedure for agricultural research”.
+Data from various field observations and those collected in the laboratory were subjected to statistical analysis using the standard analysis of variance technique as described by Panse and Sukhatme (1967) in “Statistical procedure for agricultural research”.
 The significance of treatment effect was tested by ‘F’ test (Panse and Sukhatme, 1967).
 The standard error of differences was computed and recorded along with the summary results.
 Critical difference for different groups of treatments and their interaction at 5 % level of significance were calculated wherever ‘F’ test was significant.
 The results were then interpreted logically to derive a definite conclusion.

 3. results and discussion